-Your success depends on how well you develop and train your retail employees.
+Your success as a retailer depends on how well you use retail sales training to develop your retail employees.

 As long as they are given real responsibilities with a mentor, teenagers are able to mitigate the effects of the onset of puberty at a younger age and go on to become successful adults.